Sidetic language: Sidetic script

-The Sidetic language
+Grammar

-The inscriptions show that Sidetic was already strongly influenced by Greek at the time when they were created.
+The inscriptions show that Sidetic was already strongly influenced by Greek at the time when they were written.
 Like Lycian and Carian, it was part of the Luwian language family.
 However, only a few words can be derived from Luwian roots, like maśara 'for the gods' (Luwian masan(i)-, 'god', 'divinity'), and, possibly, malwadas 'votive offering' (Luwian malwa-; but alternative readings are possible, for example, Malya das, 'he dedicated to Malya [= Athena]').
 It has been argued that there were also Anatolian pronouns (ev, 'this'; ab, 'he/she/it'), conjunctions (ak and za, 'and'), prepositions (de, 'for'), and adverbs (osod, 'there').

 The declension of nouns basically follows a familiar Anatolian language pattern:

 No verbs have yet been securely identified.
 A promising candidate is ozad, 'he offered', dedicated' (twice attested with object anathemataz, 'sacrifices'), a 3rd person singular preterite with the common Anatolian ending -d.

 Like the neighbouring Pamphylian language, aphaeresis is frequent in names in Sidetic (e.g. Poloniw for Apollonios, Thandor for Athenodoros), as is syncope (e.g. Artmon for Artemon).

+Unicode

+The Sidetic alphabet was added to the Unicode Standard in September 2025 with the release of version 17.0.

+The Unicode block for Sidetic is U+10940–U+1095F: